jmlemon46/jimmy-lemon/src/lib/posts/why-blog.md

 Sometimes you think you know why you are doing something, but you really don't know why.

-You aren't really lying to yourself. **you're just protecting yourself from the truth.**
+You aren't really lying to yourself. **You're just protecting yourself from the truth.**

 Last night I sat down to write this list of reasons of why i wanted to start writing in this blog.
 All of those reasons are _true_, but they aren't _right_.